-Heritage Park is pleased to announce the launch of an exciting two-phase project to restore the Park's existing Natural Resource Area, and to create a state-of-the-art Natural Resources Interpretive Centre.
+Heritage Park is pleased to announce the launch of an exciting two-phase project to restore the Park's existing Natural Resource Area and to create a state-of-the-art Natural Resources Interpretive Centre.
 When complete, the project will share Alberta’s energy story — past, present and future.

 About the Project

-Phase 1 involves the restoration of numerous exhibits and creation of immersive and engaging programs and experiences.
+Phase 1 involves the restoration of numerous exhibits and the creation of immersive and engaging programs and experiences.
 Plans include restoring the #1 Dingman Discovery well and oil storage tank, restoring and reopening the coal mine as an immersive, hands-on exhibit and the restoration of an original 1885 Miner’s Cabin and water wheel.
 The Trapper’s Cabin will be restored to its original use as a Park Warden’s Cabin, and a one kilometre nature trail will be re-established along the perimeter of the Reservoir.

 The goal of Phase 1 is to create an immersive, hands-on experience in the life of a pioneer in oil, gas and mining exploration.
 This revitalization will allow visitors to step back to 1914 when oil was struck in Turner Valley, travel into the depths of the earth as you mine for coal, experience the thrill of panning for gold, and hike the trail of a park warden.